VCTLabs/vct-enclustra-bsp-platform/README_workflows.rst

 The following example runs the build/deploy commands to the bootable sdcard for deploying and installing the qspi build artifacts.
-After installing the yocto build dependencies and Tox_, run the following commands from a terminal window; note the first-time build will dowload several large source artifacts and build several thousand packages.
+After installing the yocto build dependencies and Tox_, run the following commands from a terminal window; note the first-time build will download several large source artifacts and build several thousand packages.

 Step 1.
 Create the required artifacts.